 - Read now: Learn the pros and cons of credit cards

-This is the main premise of the envelope method or cash only budget, which is a traditional budgeting method because it has been in use for decades.
+Paying with cash is the central premise of the envelope method or cash-only budget, a traditional budgeting method because it has been in use for decades.

-Sometimes, however, you may have to dip into another envelope in order to afford certain expenses.
+Sometimes, however, you may have to dip into another envelope to afford certain expenses.

-When this happens, you simply move money from one envelope to the envelope you need more money in.
+When this happens, you move money from one envelope to the one in which you need more money.

 For the envelope you took money from, you now have a smaller amount of money to spend there.